 Bowness-on-Windermere is one of the most popular towns in the Lake District.
 On the shores of the lake, and surrounded by mountain scenery, it’s a haven for walkers looking for routes right from the centre of town.
 If you’re after a pretty, challenging, or gentle walk directly from Bowness-on-Windermere, then you’re in the right place.
-There’s no need for cars, busses or boats here, just head out of the door of your holiday cottage and take in some of the spectacular scenery!
+There’s no need for cars, buses or boats here, just head out of the door of your holiday cottage and take in some of the spectacular scenery!

-Read on for our pick of some of the best walks directly from Bowness-on-Windermere!
+Read on for our pick of some of the best walks directly from Bowness-on-Windermere.